cryshado/ton-share-smc/README.md

 ### ton-share-smc

 Allows incoming transactions to be divided into two parts.
 Can be useful, for example, when you want to share profits with your partner.
+During initialization the share in percent of each of the two partners is set.

 #### Build